Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 Escape the hustle and bustle of Mumbai and get a glimpse of rural life in India.

 Travelling by ferry, local bus and tamtam (a large rickshaw), we’ll explore the countryside to the south of Mumbai.
-On our way to our partner village, Chinchoti, we’ll visit several local industries and activities as well as a school, where we will learn about education in villages.
-In Chinchoti we’ll be treated to a delicious lunch with a local family.
-Then, we will get hands-on, interact with the community and further explore and the surrounding area.
+On our way to our partner village, Chinchoti, we’ll stop off quickly at Alibag to see Colaba Fort in the distance, we’ll then visit several local industries such as brick-making and rice processing where depending on the season, you might get involved if you wish!
+We’ll also visit a school, where you will learn about education in the villages.

 Learn about how the majority of Indians in the village live: spend time with the community members, visit their houses, wander around the village, enjoy the peace of the surroundings.